 Conclusion

-Partnership is a flexible and widely used form of business organization that allows individuals to combine resources, skills, and efforts to achieve common business goals.
+Partnership is one of the most widely used forms of business organization because it enables individuals to combine their resources, expertise, and managerial abilities to achieve common business objectives.